December 20, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Hyrdo Massage Tub

 Dave’s Reply:

-GFCI Electrical Circuit Protection for a Jacuzzi Bath Tub
+How to Make Sure You Have GFCI Electrical Circuit Protection for a Jacuzzi Tub

-- I would ask the electrician to test the receptacle for GFCI functionality and show you the source of the protection which would either be a GFCI outlet, a GFCI circuit breaker or the jetted tub has internal protection which would still need to be accessible.
+- With regard to this question, I would ask the installing electrician to test the receptacle for GFCI functionality, and show you the source of the GFCI protection, which would either be a GFCI outlet, a GFCI circuit breaker or the jetted tub which may have internal GFCI protection which would still need to be accessible for testing and resetting.

 - Electrical Wiring Protection using Circuit Breakers